 IP multicasting is designed to deliver a single packet to multiple destinations for applications such as teleconferencing and broadcasting.
 It has been a generic feature of the Internet architecture for many years, but not a popular offering by Internet service providers.
-Multicasting is an ideal paradigm to support very large client communities and is supported by the current NTPv4 public distribution.
+Multicasting is an ideal technology to support very large client communities and is supported by the current NTPv4 public distribution.
 Multicast group addresses have been assigned by the Internet Assigned Numbers Authority (IANA) for both IPv4 and IPv6 address families [2].

-There are problems hindering the universal deployment of an NTP multicasting service.
+There are two problems hindering the universal deployment of an NTP multicasting service.
 First, the providers are reluctant to deploy it since, among other concerns, it can be expensive if the distribution tree changes rapidly.
 Second, routing policies are difficult to manage with the current interdomain routing architecture and protocol.
-In addition, the current router multicast implementations are sometimes frail under the best of circumstances, but also are vulnerable to denial of service attacks.